 The project was partially born out of CETIS, the Centre for Educational Technology, Interoperability and Standards, with Paul Hollins being particularly active.

 The RAGE project also tweets, and has some downloads and a blog.
 The project plans to hold events such as workshops and training courses across Europe.
 One to keep an eye on, especially if you’re into educational game development.

 Congratulations to Espen Aarseth, the Principal Researcher in the Center for Computer Games Research at the IT University of Copenhagen, on securing a significant grant from the European Research Council.

 Making Sense of Games will begin in November 2016 and will create four PhD positions and four postdoc positions during the five-year project period.
 This will add to the already considerable expertise and research output produced by the Center, as well as giving more credibility to the academic cross-discipline study of games.

 The Center has been around for a while now (it’s often a surprise to people, especially academics from other disciplines, to discover that this discipline has been an active field of research for decades, not years).
-The BBC did a piece on it in 2004, and I did a short course there back in 2003 which was co-ordinated by Espen; it was pretty good, I picked up some ECTS’s, and I’m still in touch with several of the others on that course.
+The BBC published an article on it in 2004, and I did a short and enjoyable course there back in 2003 which was co-ordinated by Espen.
+It was pretty good, I picked up some ECTS’s, and I’m still in touch with several of the others on that course.
 It had the added bonus of being in Copenhagen in December, and it’s always great to visit a Scandinavian city in the run up to Christmas.

 Espen himself has been a stand-out person in the field for a long time, and is the Editor-in-Chief of Game Studies, an Open Access journal of high quality writing that’s also been around a long while now.